 - It’s easy to get turned around or lost in any new city!
-Be sure to have a good city map and/or guidebook prior to arriving in Spain.
+Be sure to have a good guidebook prior to arriving in Spain.

 - Trip insurance may help when things don’t go to plan (lost luggage, canceled flights, getting sick).
 If you haven’t already obtained travel insurance for your trip, consider traveling protected with World Nomads.

 Want more travel planning tips for Spain?
-Head over to our Travel Planning page for our complete guides to Madrid, Barcelona, San Sebastian as well as a complete Spain Itinerary!
-Also check out my packing list and many other travel destination resources!
+Head over to our Travel Planning Page for our complete guides to Madrid, Barcelona, San Sebastian as well as a Complete Spain Itinerary!
+Also check out our packing list and many other travel destination resources!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.